Fisher matrix forecasts on the astrophysics of galaxies during the epoch of reionisation from the 21-cm power spectra: Forecasts using Fisher Matrices

 The $\mathbf{F}_{i j}$ corresponding to the UV LFs are computed by appropriately modifying equation \ref{eq:FM}.
+Figure \ref{fig:lf_deriv} shows the derivatives of the UV LFs with respect to our model parameters after being weighted by the error $[\sigma(M_{\rm UV}, z)]$.
 We note here that while constructing the Fisher matrix corresponding to the UV LFs, we do not consider the ones varying the X-ray properties (i.e. $E_0$ \& $\rm{log}_{10}(L_{\rm X}/SFR)$) as they do not have any impact on the galaxy properties which affect its luminosity\footnote{The primary impact of the X-ray photons is to set the spin temperature of the IGM gas.
-For scenarios with extremely high values of the X-ray luminosity, they can cause $\sim 10-15$ per cent impact on the ionisations of the \hi~\citep{MesingerXRay}.
+For scenarios with extremely high values of the X-ray luminosity, they can cause $\sim 10-15$ per cent impact on the ionisations of the \hi \citep{MesingerXRay}.
 In these extreme cases, the X-ray can provide some constraints from UV LFs via the baryon modifier $f_{\rm mod}$.
 We have visually checked the constraints and have found them to be negligible for our fiducial model.}.

 The primary advantage of a Fisher matrix analysis is the associated computational efficiency as they are quick and easy to calculate.
 This is particularly important when a single model evaluation is too computationally expensive for an MCMC, as is the case for \meraxes\footnote{A single model evaluation takes $\sim16$ h on two 48-core nodes.}.